MAGICGrants/so-simple-theme/funds/monero/index.md

 ## Committee Candidates and Voter Nominations

-Please [announce your candidacy and view the candidacy of others on GitHub](https://github.com/MAGICGrants/Monero-Fund).
+[Announce your candidacy and view the candidacy of others on GitHub](https://github.com/MAGICGrants/Monero-Fund).
 You need a GitHub account to apply.

-Please [view Voter nomination instructions on GitHub](https://github.com/MAGICGrants/Monero-Fund).
+[View Voter nomination instructions on GitHub](https://github.com/MAGICGrants/Monero-Fund).
 Nominations can be submitted by Google Form or by email.

 ## Existing Committee Members and Voters